 \textbf{2.
-Magnitude Pruning (Sparsification):} We induce sparsity by pruning weights with small magnitudes.
-For a target sparsity ratio $S \in [0, 1)$, we define a threshold $\tau$ such that $S$ fraction of the weight elements in the matrix $\bm{A}$ satisfy $|\alpha_{\mu i}| < \tau$.
-The pruned weight matrix $\bm{A}_{p}$ is obtained by element-wise masking:
+Magnitude Pruning (Sparsification):} We induce sparsity by removing weights with small magnitude.
+For a target sparsity ratio $S \in [0, 1)$, we define a threshold $\tau$ such that a fraction $S$ of the elements in $\bm{A}$ satisfy $|\alpha_{\mu i}| < \tau$.
+The pruned matrix $\bm{A}_{p}$ is defined as: